 But for aspiring lawyers, the sooner you get comfortable, then proficient, then expert at MS Word, the better.
 At least for the foreseeable future.

-And do not — !!! — call yourself proficient in MS Word in the Skills section of your resume if you’re still hitting the space bar to align up those dates along the right margin.
+And do not — !!! — call yourself proficient in MS Word in the Skills section of your resume if you’re still hitting the space bar to line up those dates along the right margin.
 The “ruler” in any word processing software is a very basic formatting tool, and if you don’t know how to you use it, you are far from proficient in that software or in word processing more generally.
 See my little how-to here.

 MS Word isn’t scary, I promise.
 You’ll pick it up in no time.